adzonapp/clutchgame-privacy/index.md

   immediately erased.
 - **Opt out of ad personalization** — Use the Android system setting described in §3.
-- **Remove ads entirely** — One-time $2.99 in-app purchase from the Settings screen.
-Restores free across devices on the same Google account.
 - **Contact us** — Email **adzonapp@gmail.com** for any privacy
   question.
 We respond within 7 days.